mollie/demo-checkout-android/FLOW_ADVANCED.md

 }
 ```

-## Step 5: Reload status in result Activity
+### Step 5: Reload the payment status in the result Activity

+Reload the payment status on all relevant screens to show the latest payment status across your app.

-Make sure to check for the payment status in the other screens as well.
-In the demo app the in-app browser Activity launches the payments list so that we can handle it as if it came from the deeplink with updating our `checkCompletedPayment()` method:
+In the demo app, the `checkCompletedPayment()` method in the in-app browser Activity launches the payments list so that it is handles it the same way as a deep link.

 ```kotlin
 private fun checkCompletedPayment(intent: Intent?) {